Internal control

 Insider administration

 Sampo plc's Board of Directors has approved Sampo Group's Guidelines for Insiders.
 These comply with the Guidelines for Insiders issued by Nasdaq Helsinki (www.nasdaqomx.com).
-Sampo Group's Guidelines for Insiders are stricter than the above-mentioned norms on matters that concern the Group Executive Committee, all Sampo plc’s employees and other Group’s employees working with interim statements and other financial announcements and persons having access to such documents before publication thereof, as these persons must request a separate written permission in advance for each share related securities transaction they make with the securities of Sampo plc or any of Sampo’s publicly listed subsidiary or associated company.
+Sampo Group's Guidelines for Insiders are stricter than the above-mentioned norms on matters that concern the Group Executive Committee, all Sampo plc’s employees and other Group’s employees working with interim statements and other financial announcements and persons having access to such documents before publication thereof, as these persons must request a separate written permission in advance for each share related securities transaction they make with the securities of Sampo plc or any of Sampo plc’s publicly listed Group company or affiliate company.
 Further information is available in Sampo Group's Guidelines for Insiders.

 As Nasdaq Copenhagen listed entity, Sampo's subsidiary Topdanmark A/S has its own insider procedure applicable to Topdanmark's financial instruments, as is required by Danish regulations.